wikimedia/pywikibot/README.rst

 Pywikibot Framework
 ===================

-The pywikibot framework is a Python library that interfaces with the `MediaWiki API <https://www.mediawiki.org/wiki/Special:MyLanguage/API:Main_page>`_.
+The Pywikibot framework is a Python library that interfaces with the `MediaWiki API <https://www.mediawiki.org/wiki/Special:MyLanguage/API:Main_page>`_.
 Also included are various general function scripts that can be adapted for different tasks.